kaizen-ai/kaizenflow/docs/Imports_and_packages.md

   respected:
   1. `hdbg` (should not depend on any other helper)
   2. `hintrospection`, `hprint` (should depend only on hdbg for assertion)
   3. `henv`, `hsystem`, `hio`, `hversio` (this is the base layer to access env vars and execute commands)
   4. `hgit` (Git requires accessing env vars and system calls)
-- A library can only import libs that are "below" it or on the same level.
-E.g., `henv` can import `hdbg`, `hprint`, and `hio`, but it cannot import `hgit`.
+- A library can only import libs that are "below" it or on the same level
+    - E.g., `henv` can import `hdbg`, `hprint`, and `hio`, but it cannot import `hgit`
-  NB: while importing a lib on the same level, make sure you are not creating an import cycle
+    - While importing a lib on the same level, make sure you are not creating an import cycle
 - In addition, keep in mind the following rules to prevent import cycles:
   - Any import inside a function is just a temporary hack waiting to create problems